ago109/contrastive-signal-dependent-plasticity/README.md

 its arguments) to a folder `exp_supervised_mnist/` which contains your saved ngc-learn CSDP SNN model.

+<i>Note:</i> You can safely ignore the warnings collected in auto-generated `logging/` directoy as these
+are simply where ngc-learn/sim-lib store library messages.

 ## Running the Model Evaluation/Analysis

 To evaluate your CSDP model after training it as above, run the following analysis BASH script: